AstexUK/ESP_DNN/README.md

 used, which are fully compatible with the ligand ESP surfaces generated using the DNN model.

+The details about methods and validation can be cound in this [paper](https://pubs.acs.org/doi/full/10.1021/acs.jmedchem.9b01129)

 # System requirements
 This program will run only on 64 bit linux operating systems.